Acaippa/Pug-and-Mysql/README.md

 # Pug-and-Mysql
-A short demonstration on how you can interact with an MySql database using Node.js.
+A short demonstration of how you can interact with a MySql database using Node.js.

 ## Getting started
-If you want to follow along, youll first of all need a MySql database setup and know its IP and password.
+If you want to follow along, you'll first of all need a MySql database setup and know its IP and password.
 Running the code as is will cause an error.
-The server needs Node.js to be installed in order to work aswell.
+The server needs Node.js to be installed to work as well.

 [Download Node.js](https://nodejs.org/en/download/)

 [Download MySql](https://dev.mysql.com/downloads/installer/)

-**Once both MySql and Nodejs has been installed**, go ahead and setup a database connection in MySql, and create a database with a "users" table with a *name* variable and an *id* Primaty key, as variable shown below.
+**Once both MySql and Nodejs have been installed**, go ahead and set up a database connection in MySql, and create a database with a "users" table with a *name* variable and an *id* Primary key, as shown below.
 I will not cover how to but there are plenty of tutorials online.

 (MySql)